Last Updated on July 22, 2023 by Shari Mason

-Tzatziki is a traditional Greek sauce made from yogurt, cucumbers, garlic, and other seasonings.
-It’s a delicious and refreshing condiment for dipping vegetables, pita bread, or as a sauce for grilled meats.
+Tzatziki is a traditional dip from Greece that is made with yogurt, cucumbers, garlic, and a blend of spices.
+This delicious dip adds a refreshing touch to any meal and is great for dipping vegetables, pairing with pita bread, or as a topping for grilled meats.

 Proper storage is essential to maintain its freshness and flavor, so it’s essential to understand how to store it correctly and how long it can last in the fridge.